Mary Macarthur: The Stourbridge Parliamentary Election 1918

 After the Representation of the People Act 1918 had enfranchised women over the age of thirty and the Parliament (Qualification of Women) Act 1918 allowed women to stand for Parliament, Macarthur stood as Labour Party candidate in the newly created county constituency Stourbridge, Worcestershire at the General Election on 14 December 1919.
 This was a large constituency which included Halesowen, Oldbury, Cradley and Warley Woods.
 It did not include the Cradley Heath area where she had led the chain makers' dispute.

 The returning officer insisted that she was listed under her married name of Mrs W.C.
 Anderson.
 The defending Liberal MP was John Wilson a director of the Albright and Wilson chemicals firm in Oldbury, which was in the constituency.
 She was also opposed by Victor Fisher of the National Democratic and Labour Party, who had the support of the Coalition, secret funding from the Unionists, and ran a particularly abusive campaign.
 During the campaign she worked closely with John Davison, the Labour candidate in neighbouring Smethwick to defeat Christabel Pankhurst who was running as the Coalition candidate with Unionist support.
 Macarthur was defeated, as were most anti-war candidates, including her husband, William Anderson, who was defending Sheffield, Attercliffe.

 Later years and death

-She continued her work with the Women's Trade Union League and played an important role in transforming it into the Women's section of the Trade Union Congress.
+Mary Macarthur continued her involvement with the Women's Trade Union League and was instrumental in its eventual integration as the Women's Section of the Trades Union Congress, helping to amplify the voice of working women within the broader labor movement.

+In 1918 she employed Dorothy Elliott to be employed by the National Federation of Women Workers.
+Macarthur was the General Secretary and Elliott was employed to recruit workers into the union.
+She was paid less than she had earned as a munitions worker during the war and she was expected to work every day of the week on a 14 hour day.

 William Anderson died during the 1919 influenza epidemic.

 Mary Macarthur Anderson died of cancer on 1 January 1921, at the age of 40, in Golders Green, London.